BIOL 1502 Human Anatomy and Physiology 2

 3 hours lecture; 3 hours laboratory; 4.5 credits

 Introduction to the form and function of the human body.
 Exploration and development of an understanding of blood, heart, blood vessels, respiratory system, digestive system, metabolism, urinary system, fluid & electrolyte balance, reproductive system, immune system and development.
-This course is the same as Anthropology and Archaeology 3266, Health and Nutrition Sciences 2303, and Physical Education and Exercise Science 3285.
+This course is the same as Anthropology and Archaeology 3266, Health and Nutrition Sciences 2303, and Physical Education and Exercise Science/Kinesiology 3285.
 STEM variant course - Satisfies Pathways Required Core Life and Physical Sciences or Flexible Core Scientific World requirement.